clay/claycli/README.md

 clay lint --reporter pretty domain.com/_components/article
 ```

-You may also specify with reporter to use by setting the `CLAYCLI_REPORTER` environment variable.
+You may also specify which reporter to use by setting the `CLAYCLI_REPORTER` environment variable.
 If you add a `reporter` argument, it will be used instead of the env variable.

 ```bash
 export CLAYCLI_REPORTER=json